 Update: Everyone loved my original Power of Juicing book (2010) because it provided a lot more information than other juicing books (see below for details), plus, the recipes actually worked to improve people's diabetes and overall health!
 However, some of my clients stopped juicing after several months because they got tired of cleaning their juicer!

 During one of my workshops, a young woman asked whether there was another way to get the benefits of juicing without having to deal with a juicer.
-I mentioned that green smoothies could provide some of the same benefits, but most of the audience didn't know about green smoothies for diabetes.
+I mentioned that green smoothies would provide some of the same benefits, but most of the audience didn't know about green smoothies for diabetes.
 So, I expanded the original juicing book to include recipes for making green smoothies for diabetics and for people who wanted to lose weight.

 Note: If you bought the original juicing ebook without the smoothies section, you can contact our office to obtain the new juicing/smoothies ebook at discount.